informed or notified of something: If there are any new developments, we'll keep you apprised.

 The magistrate asked the wife if she had apprised the authorities of the required medications.Terry Lee Loewen, the Mellow Kansas Man Who Dreamed of Jihad | Michael Daly | December 16, 2013 | THE DAILY BEAST

-McKeon sought to make her part of the process by ensuring that she was apprised in detail of every development as it happened.Bronx Judge Helps Dominique Strauss-Kahn Maid Nafissatou Diallo Find Justice | Michael Daly | December 11, 2012 |DAILY BEAST
+McKeon sought to make her part of the process by ensuring that she was apprised in detail of every development as it happened.Bronx Judge Helps Dominique Strauss-Kahn Maid Nafissatou Diallo Find Justice | Michael Daly | December 11, 2012 | THE DAILY BEAST

-Apprised of the commercial success of his lost literary work, Thiessen laughs.
+apprised of the commercial success of his lost literary work, Thiessen laughs.

 She had not met with an accident, but had been detained at Palatka waiting for a passenger of whom the captain had been apprised.The Cromptons | Mary J. Holmes

 When Edward reached Durham city, he was apprised of the passage of the Scots by a track of smoking ruins and devastated fields.King Robert the Bruce | A. F. Murison

 Of course the lady upon whom he operated was not apprised of his intention any more than on the first occasion.Urania | Camille Flammarion